SPICE: Semantic Pseudo-labeling for Image Clustering: Experiments and Results

-In Subsection \ref{sec_semi}, we introduced a local semantic consistency principle to select the reliably labeled images.
-Here we show the effectiveness of this principle in Fig. \ref{fig_lc}, where t-SNE was used to map the representation features of images in Cifar10 to 2D vectors for visualization.
-In Fig. \ref{fig_lc}(a), some obvious inconsistent semantic samples are evident, and the predicted ACC of SPICE-Self on all samples is 83.8\%.
-Using these samples for training SPICE-Semi, the ACC is not boosted.
-In Fig. \ref{fig_lc}(b), the selected samples are shown, where the ratio of local inconsistency samples is significantly decreased, and the ACC is increased to 95.9\% correspondingly.
-Using the selected samples for training, the ACC of SPICE-Semi is significantly boosted (92.6\% v.s.
-83.8\%) compared with that of SPICE-Self.
+In Section~\ref{sec_semi}, we introduced a reliable pseudo-labeling algorithm to select the reliably labeled images.
+Here we show the effectiveness of this algorithm in Fig.~\ref{fig_lc}, where t-SNE was used to map the representation features of images in CIFAR-10 to 2D vectors for visualization.
+In Fig.~\ref{fig_lc}(a), some obvious semantically inconsistent samples are evident, and the predicted ACC of SPICE$_\mathrm{s}$ on all samples is 83.8\%.
+Using these samples directly for joint training, the ACC is not boosted.
+Fig.~\ref{fig_lc}(b) shows the selected reliable samples, where the ratio of local inconsistency samples is significantly decreased, and the ACC is increased to 95.9\% correspondingly.
+Using the reliable samples for joint training, the ACC of SPICE after joint training is significantly boosted (92.6\% v.s.
+83.8\%) compared with that of SPICE$_\mathrm{s}$.